On this page:

 Why should child and partner abuse intervention be linked?

-- if partner abuse is identified that a risk assessment be undertaken for child abuse
+- if intimate partner violence is identified, a health and risk assessment be undertaken for child abuse

-- if child abuse is identified, that a risk assessment be undertaken for partner abuse.
+- if child abuse is identified, a health and risk assessment be undertaken for intimate partner violence.

-Partner violence for men does not meet the criteria for a health-screening programme due to lack of evidence of health impact.
+Routine enquiry is not recommended because of the differences in prevalence and severity of violence against men.
+Available data shows violence by women against their male partners tends to be less prevalent and less severe (Lievore and Mayhew 2006).
 A New Zealand study demonstrates that males who have been hit by females partners report needing no first aid, medical or hospital treatment compared with 9 percent of women who were hit by their male partners (Langley et al 1997).

 Kimmel (2002) acknowledges that prevalence rates of males reporting violence from partners may compare those reported by females.
 He also notes that perpetrators of systematic, persistent and serious violence are predominantly men.